What the blood sugar levels after eating should be?

-In fact, everything you eat influences in rising your blood sugar levels.
+In fact, everything you eat influences in raising your blood sugar levels.
+While you measure blood glucose after eating, you might clearly understand the importance of food in daily diabetic regime.

-What happens to your blood sugar levels when during your mealtime?
+What happens to your blood sugar levels during your meal time?

-Actually, your intestines break down the sugar in the food you eat into carbohydrates (smaller substances or molecules).
+Actually, our body consists of intestines which are responsible to break down the sugar found in the food you eat, into carbohydrates (smaller substances or molecules).

-Your pancreas takes the signals of high blood sugar levels and produces and launches insulin to drop down til normal blood sugar levels.
+On the other hand, your pancreas takes the signals of high blood sugar levels, and starts producing and launching insulin in order to lower them until normal levels.

 Now, you must keep in mind that if you're a diabetic, the insulin produced and launched from the pancreas isn't enough to decrease your blood sugar levels.
 This leads to high blood sugar levels after eating.